What is a fever for a baby?

 Any temperature greater than an oral reading of 37.2 degrees Celsius (99 degrees Fahrenheit) in the absence of physical activity in a normally dressed (and not too bundled) child at ambient temperature: or infant with a rectal temperature over 38.0 degrees is considered a fever.

-There are other indications of a serious fever other than the temperature.
+There are other indications of a serious fever other than the temperature, these can include:

 When is a fever a cause for concern?